shifengshierya/C-AME/README.md

 2. **Navigate and Determine Folder Paths**
    - Navigate into the `cameMain` folder.
    - Determine the following folder paths to organize your data:
-     - Raw data folder: `./application/cameMain/Raw Data`
+     - Raw data folder (support for multiple files processing)
-     - Data format standardization results folder: `./application/cameMain/Process Files`
+     - Data format standardization results folder
-     - Final results storage folder: `./application/cameMain/Result Files`
+     - Final results storage folder
 3. **Execute the Application**
    - Double click on the Application file named `cameMain.exe`, which is represented by a blue bird icon.
 This action will open a terminal window.
 4. **Configure Column Settings**